farhanishmam/farhanishmam.github.io/_pages/about.md

 </head>
 </html>
 <p class="justified-text">
-Hi, I'm a Lecturer and final year Masters student at <a href="https://cse.iutoic-dhaka.edu/">IUT-CSE</a>.
-I'm also working as a part-time research intern at <a href="https://www.yaanatech.com/">Yaana Technologies</a>.
+Hi, I'm a Lecturer at <a href="https://cse.iutoic-dhaka.edu/">IUT-CSE</a> and a part-time research intern at <a href="https://www.yaanatech.com/">Yaana Technologies</a>.
 Prior to that, I obtained my Bachelor's in Computer Science and Engineering (CSE) from IUT and was an AI researcher at <a href = "https://www.pentabd.com/">Penta Global</a>.<br><br>Currently, I am exploring modality alignment methods of Vision-Language models, low-resource language enhancement using the linguistic foundations shared with high-resource languages (i.e. cross-lingual data), and cost-minimization strategies of Large Language Models (LLMs) through frugal representations.
 Broadly speaking, my research interests span:
 </p>
 <ul>
   <li><strong>Visual Question Answering (VQA) & Multimodal Learning</strong></li>